 After you’ve browned all four duck breasts, slice them crosswise for serving.

 Pour a little of the fruit sauce over the top, and pass the rest around at the table.

 Because of the length of this post, my sauce recipe will be posted tomorrow!

-* If you don’t own any ancho chile paste, and don’t want to make it, recipe here, you have a couple of options.
+* If you don’t own any ancho chile paste, and don’t want to make it, my recipe here, you have a couple of options.
 One is to use ground ancho chile pepper.
 You could also include a little ground chipotle pepper for a little more flavor.
 Or, buy a little can of chipotle peppers that come in adobo sauce, and use the sauce.
 Stay away from the actual chipotle peppers for this purpose, but if you love them, you could always chop one up finely and add it to the resulting sauce.

 note: If you’re not doing the sous vide step, cook the duck breasts as you would a steak, searing both sides, then letting the center reach 125 degrees.
 At that point remove them from the skillet and place them on a plate.
 Cover them loosely with foil and let them rest for 15 minutes.
 Then slice and serve.